Applications for Ku-ring-gai Community Grants 2019 have closed

 Each year we offer community groups the chance to get their projects off the ground, purchase much-needed equipment or fund arts and cultural activities, through the Ku-ring-gai Community Grants (KCG) program.
-Grant applications will open on at 9am on Monday 1 April 2019 and closing at 5pm on Friday 10 May 2019
+Grant applications closed on Friday 10 May 2019.

-The Ku-ring-gai Community Grants program contains three core funding streams to support community based initiatives.
+The Ku-ring-gai Community Grants program has three funding categories to support community based initiatives:

-Application forms will be available on Smarty Grants, our new online application system.
+Application forms are available on Smarty Grants, our new online application system.

 The documents below should be read in conjunction with the electronic application forms.